2ndsleep/2ndsleep.github.io/_pages/about.md

 To make this feel somewhat realistic, all the training content on here is part of creating a fictional company called {{ site.fake_company_name }}. {{ site.fake_company_name }} is a hot new startup that will recommend the ideal place you should live based on your preferences.
 I'll be building the platform infrastructure from scratch to support this fake company.

 The blog entries progress with the development of {{ site.fake_company_name }}, so depending on which procedure you choose, you'll see an example for a different point in time in the web development.
 I have this idea half-baked at the moment, so this project is a bit of an experiment.
 The goal is to demonstrate the various cloud services which will evolve as {{ site.fake_company_name }} progresses, and you'll see me make mistakes and correct them just like in real life.
+To see what I'm planning for the evolution of {{ site.fake_company_name }}, see my [roadmap](https://github.com/orgs/2ndsleep/projects/2).

 ## Blog Organization